Proto-cuneiform: Layout

 Complex administrative tablet, Uruk III phase, recording rations distributed over five days, each line corresponding to a day (the "day" sign appears on the left with numeric signs), and each case to an operation.
 The lines are clearly identified by a doubling.
 British Museum.

-In modern publications and museums, the habits of specialists have often led them to represent the tablets in a different orientation from that in which they were originally read, which explains why the pictograms appear "upside down" (the head sign with the face upwards rather than to the right): to find their original meaning, they must often be rotated 90° clockwise.
+In modern publications and museums, the habits of specialists have often led them to display proto-cuneiform tablets in a different orientation from the one in which they were originally read, which explains why the pictograms appear "upside down" (the head sign with the face upwards rather than to the right): to find their original meaning, they must often be rotated 90° clockwise.

-Writing or proto-writing?
+Writing or proto-writing

-Since the signs in the proto-cuneiform system are often arranged randomly and there are no (or almost no) phonetic signs, there is not syntax per se It is not possible to transfer the principles of the cuneiform system to its proto-cuneiform ancestor, because many changes occurred between the two.
+Since the signs inscribed on proto-cuneiform tablets are often arranged randomly and there are no (or almost no) phonetic signs, there is not syntax per se It is not possible to transfer the principles of the cuneiform system to its proto-cuneiform ancestor, because many changes occurred between the two.

 The proto-cuneiform documents are certainly more effective instruments for recording information than the precursors of writing such as tokens and numerical tablets, notably because of their ability to report several pieces of information at the same time.
 However, it is still necessary to have knowledge of their writing context to fully understand their content.
 The rarity of verbal roots and the absence (with one possible exception) of narrative text in the corpus means that the proto-cuneiform system has often been described as a memory aid (aide-mémoire).
 A text in this system requires the readers to already know the broad outlines of the information they are going to read.
 This explains the difficulties encountered in understanding proto-cuneiform texts once these contextual elements have been forgotten.